Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 - What action preceded the urge? (turned on computer and logged in)

-Do this for several days in a row and you’ll start to see patterns emerge.
-Once you understand those patterns, you can move on to the fourth and final step.
+Do this for several days in a row and you’ll start to see patterns emerge and start pinpointing cues.
+Once you understanding patterns and cues, you can move on to the fourth and final step.

 Step 4: Form an if-then plan